atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 1. Check that there is a mechanism for the user to pause, stop, or hide it

 #### Test Results
-If any of the above checks fails, then SC 2.2.2, Conformance Requirement 5, and Baseline Requirement 21 fail.
+If the above check fails, then SC 2.2.2, Conformance Requirement 5, and Baseline Requirement 21 fail.

 ### Auto-updating information
 #### Identify Content